 I said in my review that the tension rather dissipates in the middle, but that’s regarding the action.
 In terms of who they are and what The Man (I so want to call him The Big Man, sorry Angus) is actually doing, I could barely wait until the end and had to stop myself clicking on the end of my screener to find out.

-The two of them do manage to escape the sanitarium, though only after stumbling into various rooms filled with dead bodies.
+The man and the woman victims do manage to escape the sanitarium, though only after stumbling into various rooms filled with dead bodies.
 Out on the road, covered in blood, they try to flag down a couple of cars but no one will stop, which makes them wonder more about who they might be and what they could have done.
 (There are some good red herrings around him, whether he could be a killer or rapist on the run.)

 The Man hugs the woman (he seems at times fatherly towards them but then also as if he’s in love with her and is furious that she choses lower-case-man over him).

-It turns out The Man hasn’t been killing people but bringing them back to life – sewing body parts together.
+It turns out The Man hasn’t been killing people but bringing them to life – sewing body parts from different individuals together.

 The pair are taken away, screaming, to be studied, and some wag has put a sign up on the doors outside saying Mr & Mrs Frankenstein.

 There are mid-credit scenes showing The Man at the bottom of the gorge, discovered by a hiker.
 Of course he’s not dead!
 (It isn’t explained why his body hadn’t already been removed by the police, as they’ve worked out so much about him.)

 By the way, although I did guess who they were, I didn’t know until the end, and very early on I had some other competing theories: